Saturday, February 21, 2026

 But I wasn't giving up!
 After hours of research, reading books, googling, trying different products, and trying different types of doctors....I still came to dead ends and nothing was really helping.

-My mom mentioned my health issues to one of her electrolysis clients (who was a chiropractor and also practiced natural medicine) and the woman gave my mom her business card.
+My mom mentioned my health issues to one of her electrolysis clients (who was a chiropractor and also practiced holistic medicine) and the woman gave my mom her business card.

 What did I have to lose?
 I had to try and see.

-I brought my blood work results (from my Family Doctor ) to her for our first appointment.
+I brought my blood test results (from my Family Doctor) to her for our first appointment.
 She took a quick glance and said "Your iron is way too low!".
-But my doctor said it was within normal range and I was taking an iron supplement.
+But my MD doctor said it was within normal range and I was taking an iron supplement.
 How could that be?
 She said that the medical doctors have a much wider spectrum of "Normal" for blood test results.
 She gave me a natural iron supplement that is much easier to digest and it helped!
 It was called, "Ferrofood" from Standard Process!

 But soon symptoms returned.
 I felt like I just couldn't get enough iron in my body to feel well.
 I went back to another doctor who had the same kind of practice and he discovered that my body was still not absorbing the iron well.
 So he focused on my digestive health.
 He got me to a certain point of healthy functioning but I never really got the full answers that I needed.